 WHAT IS INVOLVED IN THE STUDY?

 Refer to the subjects as “you.”
 Tell subjects exactly what to expect.
-Explain what will happen during the study and how the study will work.
-Include everything that subjects will be asked to do.
+Explain in detail what will happen during the study and how the study will work.
+Include everything that subjects will be asked to do step-by-step.
 Describe all surveys and data collection instruments that subjects will experience.
-Indicate how long each survey or procedure will take and state how long (e.g. minutes, hours, days, months, until a certain event or endpoint) the subjects will be part of the study.
+Indicate where the research will take place, how often they will be asked to perform the research tasks, how long each survey or procedure will take and state how long (e.g. minutes, hours, days, months, until a certain event or endpoint) the subjects will be part of the study.
+If multiple visits will be held provide a timeline and detailed description of each visit.
+If audio or video-taping will be used the subject must be informed.
+If taping is required for participation this must be stated.
+If research takes place during a class it must be clear what is effort is required for the class and graded and what is research.

 The investigators may stop the study or take you out of the study at any time they judge it is in your best interest.
 They may also remove you from the study for various other reasons.
 They can do this without your consent.